Jayant-1/final-project-cloud-git/CODE_OF_CONDUCT.md

 - Respectful communication

 ## Enforcement
-Violations may be reported to the maintainers at [your email or GitHub handle].
+Violations may be reported to the maintainers at [jayantpotdar2006@gmail.com].